yl2342/ytsp25/README.md

 ## Upcoming Features

 ### Expanded social features
-- **Shares/Reposts**: Share trading posts from other users
-- **Replies**: Reply to trading posts from other users
-- **Leaderboards**: Compare performance with peers
+- **Leaderboards**: Compare performance with peers with more valuable metrics

 ### AI-Assisted Trading Advice
-In future iterations, we will integrate large language models (LLMs) to provide AI-assisted trading insights:
+In then next iterations (Final release), we will integrate large language models (LLMs) to provide AI-assisted trading insights
+- **Model**: Free tier of Gemini 2.5 flash

-- **Smart Trade Analysis**: AI evaluation of potential trades based on market conditions, historical data, and your portfolio composition
+- **AI-Assisted Trading**: AI evaluation of potential trades based on market conditions, historical data, and your portfolio composition
 - **Risk Assessment**: Intelligent risk analysis for each transaction with personalized recommendations
 - **Market Insights**: AI-generated explanations of market trends and events in plain language
 - **Learning System**: Trading advice that improves over time based on your preferences and trading history